 - Improve the access to food for migrants and refugees in need at the border and urban areas.
 This includes the provision of food kits and hot meals.
 Assistance will be provided through in-kind distributions and cash-based interventions, such as food vouchers and prepaid cards.

 - Improve or construct food preparation spaces, and distribute children lunch boxes for when they go back to school.

-- Multipurpose cash-based interventions will also ensure paying for rent, energy bills and households’ items, as well as public transportation, is possible.
+- Provide multipurpose cash-based interventions to ensure that paying for rent, energy bills and households’ items, as well as public transportation, is possible.

 IOM will support the Governments' assistance to Colombian returnees from Venezuela through: